-This chapter contains mentions of warfare and depictions of electric shocks
+This chapter contains mentions of firearms and depictions of electric shocks.

 It was a gloomy dawn in the year 1945.
 On the small side roads of the northern French towns the mud, churned up by boots during last night’s storm, had not begun to dry.

 A soldier froze in a corridor between bunks, the hairs on his arm standing in a surge of static as a new set of footsteps thudded up towards him from behind, steady as a metronome beat.
 Gulping, he turned to show his face to the newcomer, all his past offences suddenly springing to the front of his memory.
 “Good—good day to you,” he mumbled.

 With nothing more than a nod to acknowledge him, Captain Lovelace strode straight by, hands clasped behind her back.
 “Well, I do hope you are having a good day,” the officer answered.
 Every soul in the corridor trembled in his boots.

 As she walked by, her fingers curled around the chain at her waist, and they leaned away, shivering.

 She’d been made a huge fool of in the battle of last night.
 She wasn’t even on the Western Front, and she’d managed to fuck up this bad.
 In fact, thank God she wasn’t on the Western Front.